mcd500/teep-device/docs/building_with_docker.md

 $ make

 # After the successful build
-# Test the teep-device
+# Run the TEEP-Device
 $ make test

 ```

-Trimmed output of the test.
+Trimmed output of the run.
 The output can be found in /home/user/teep-device/platform/pc/build/8d82573a-926d-4754-9353-32dc29997f74.ta